Brett Myers

 Brett Allen Myers (born August 17, 1980) is an American singer and former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Philadelphia Phillies, Houston Astros, Chicago White Sox, and Cleveland Indians.
-Born and raised in Jacksonville, Florida, Myers began his baseball career at the high school level.
-From there he progressed to the professional ranks and made his debut in 2002 for the Phillies.
-He pitched with the Phillies from 2002 to 2009, mostly as a starter, but also closed for a time.
+Born and raised in Jacksonville, Florida, Myers began his baseball career in high school.
+From there, he progressed to the professional ranks and made his MLB debut in 2002 for the Phillies, pitching for the team until 2009, mostly as a starter, but also closing for a time.
 He was a World Series champion in 2008 with the Phillies over the Tampa Bay Rays.

-High school career
+Early life

 Myers was born and raised in Jacksonville, Florida.
 As a senior at Englewood High School, he posted an 8–2 record and an 0.80 ERA in 78.0 innings pitched.
 Myers was a high school baseball teammate of former Jacksonville Jaguars defensive back, Rashean Mathis.
 Myers was also an amateur boxer when he was a teenager.